duttaprasanta/battery_alert/README.md

 Email : prasanta7dutta@gmail.com

 # Support
-If you like this repository, kindly star it and follow me.
+If you like this repository, kindly :star: it and follow me.

 # Want to contribute?
 1. **Fork** this repository